TomaszStevens/react-native-scrollover-view/README.md

 - _backgroundColor_ - When used, will fill all empty white-space with the color provided.
 Takes any valid JavaScript color.
 Note: Specific parts of the background can be overridden with _statusBarBackgroundColor_ and _footerBackgroundColor_.
 - _statusBarBackgroundColor_ - The colour of the status bar.
 Takes any valid JavaScript color.
 - _footerBackgroundColor_ - The colour of the footer background.
 Takes any valid JavaScript color.
+- _safeAreaForced_ - Will move the top content below the status bar height.
+Boolean.
+Note: Setting to `true` will render _statusBarBackgroundColor_ futile as the content will start at the very top of the screen.